KarlD18/r-KarlD18/terms-of-service.md

 26. CONTACT US

-In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at:
+In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at r.karld18@gmail.com or via Discord/Reddit Direct Messages (KarlD18).

-KarlD18 via Discord/Reddit

-r.karld18@gmail.com